 The center is dedicated to building a path to better health in South Carolina and beyond by strengthening people, infrastructure and programs to support a culture of collaboration around programs that support research on high priority topics.

 Clinical Research Coordinators (CRCs) are the engines that make research possible at the USC School of Medicine.
 Our bi-monthly seminar series brings them together in order to create a community of interest.
 The series focuses on improving clinical research skills and building a network of support by enabling discussion on trends like management issues and best practices.

 Educational opportunities are available for students, investigators and all members of the research community to gain state-of-the-art research skills while engaging with peers, colleagues and facilitators to foster positive inquiry and enable interdisciplinary collaboration.

 Educational topics range from performing literature reviews and project feasibility assessments to submitting successful grant applications and publishing scientific findings.

 This program is designed to enhance translational research skills for new physician faculty researchers and guide them through the complexities of local and federal funding mechanisms.
 Support is offered by our team of experts and through pilot grants to explore preliminary research in your area of expertise.

 Maximize your prospect for funding success on your next grant application.
 Our team of experts can offer guidance in all facets of grant development and the submission process.

-The Research Program for Medical Students is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.
+The Student Opportunities for Academic Achievement through Research (SOAR) program is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.

 TRANSFORM SCis a statewide pediatric clinical trials network funded by a National Institute of Health (NIH) grant to boost participation in research for children and families across South Carolina.